rwieruch/blog_robinwieruch_content/javascript-fundamentals-react-requirements.md

 export default App;
 {{< /highlight >}}

 It's great for the starter project, because it offers you a well-rounded experience how other files can be imported and (exported).
 Also the App component gets imported in the *src/index.js* file.
 However, when doing your first steps in React, I try to avoid those imports in the beginning.
 Instead, I try to focus on JSX and React components.
-Only later the import and export statements are introduced when separating the first React component in another file.
+Only later the import and export statements are introduced when separating the first React component or JavaScript function in another file.

+So how do these import and export statements work?
+Let's say in one file you want to export the following variables:

+{{< highlight javascript >}}
+const firstname = 'Robin';
+const lastname = 'Wieruch';

+export { firstname, lastname };
+{{< /highlight >}}

+Then you can import them in another file with a relative path to the first file:

+{{< highlight javascript >}}
+import { firstname, lastname } from './file1.js';

+console.log(firstname);
+// output: Robin
+{{< /highlight >}}

+So it's not necessarily about importing/exporting components or functions, it's about sharing everything that is assignable to a variable (leaving out CSS or SVG imports/exports, but speaking only about JS).
+You can also import all exported variables from another file as one object:

+{{< highlight javascript >}}
+import * as person from './file1.js';

+console.log(person.firstname);
+// output: Robin
+{{< /highlight >}}

+Imports can have an alias.
+It can happen that you import functionalities from multiple files that have the same named export.
+That's why you can use an alias:

+{{< highlight javascript >}}
+import { firstname as username } from './file1.js';

+console.log(username);
+// output: Robin
+{{< /highlight >}}

+All the previous cases are named imports and exports.
+But there exists the default statement too.
+It can be used for a few use cases:

+* to export and import a single functionality
+* to highlight the main functionality of the exported API of a module
+* to have a fallback import functionality

+{{< highlight javascript >}}
+const robin = {
+  firstname: 'Robin',
+  lastname: 'Wieruch',
+};

+export default robin;
+{{< /highlight >}}

+You can leave out the curly braces for the import to import the default export:

+{{< highlight javascript >}}
+import developer from './file1.js';

+console.log(developer);
+// output: { firstname: 'Robin', lastname: 'Wieruch' }
+{{< /highlight >}}

+Furthermore, the import name can differ from the exported default name.
+You can also use it in conjunction with the named export and import statements:

+{{< highlight javascript >}}
+const firstname = 'Robin';
+const lastname = 'Wieruch';

+const person = {
+  firstname,
+  lastname,
+};

+export {
+  firstname,
+  lastname,
+};

+export default person;
+{{< /highlight >}}

+And import the default or the named exports in another file:

+{{< highlight javascript >}}
+import developer, { firstname, lastname } from './file1.js';

+console.log(developer);
+// output: { firstname: 'Robin', lastname: 'Wieruch' }
+console.log(firstname, lastname);
+// output: Robin Wieruch
+{{< /highlight >}}

+You can also spare additional lines and export the variables directly for named exports:

+{{< highlight javascript >}}
+export const firstname = 'Robin';
+export const lastname = 'Wieruch';
+{{< /highlight >}}

+These are the main functionalities for ES6 modules.
+They help you to organize your code, to maintain your code and to design reusable module APIs.
+You can also export and import functionalities to test them.

 {{% chapter_header "Libraries in React" "react-libraries" %}}